The Road to Success

 A list of questions is below that your sales & marketing plan should answer.
 A business advisor can help you build a winning plan.

 The marketing mix is a combination of controllable factors that determine an offering and influence consumers to purchase goods or services.
+Defining the optimal marketing mix to achieve results are key elements of a marketing plan.

 A marketing plan should define your optimal marketing mix.
 These tactical tools set out to influence your target market to achieve the desirable response that delivers your objectives.

-Essential Components of a Marketing Plan
+Key Components of a Marketing Plan

 - Market research: To build a digital marketing plan, it is important that your business conducts market research.
 This will permit you to decide on the correct strategy.